Primary navigation

 Once you’re set up, you can sign in with your ChatGPT account and use Codex in different ways:

-You can also delegate tasks to the cloud agent from the IDE extension.
+If you authenticate with your ChatGPT account, you can also delegate tasks to the cloud agent from the IDE extension.

 Cloud agent